 Our dogs are no different, yet most dogs are exclusively fed from the inside aisles … dry, unvaried, non-nutritious kibble.
 Feeding a natural, varied, healthy diet is the single most important change that you as a pet owner can make for the long term health of your pet.

 RELATED: Why dog kibble isn’t a good option …

 Our dogs’ ancestors ate much differently in the wild.
 Dogs consumed their entire prey and their diet was rich and varied.
 The bones they chewed on helped keep their teeth clean.

 Unfortunately pet food companies have failed to take some of these basic facts into account, to the detriment of our pets’ health.

-Commercial kibble is often composed of grains (including corn and wheat), fat, by-products, fillers, artificial colors, artificial preservatives, and in some cases, contaminants and toxins.
+Commercial kibble is composed of grains (including corn and wheat), fat, by-products, fillers, artificial colors, artificial preservatives, synthetic vitamins and minerals, and in some cases, contaminants and toxins.

 The pet food industry is an extension of the human food and agriculture industries.
-Pet food provides a market for animal fat, grains considered unfit for human consumption and similar waste products to be turned into profit.
-This waste includes intestines, udders, etc., and possibly diseased and cancerous animal parts.
+Pet food provides a market for animal fat, grains considered unfit for human consumption and other waste products to be turned into profit.
+This waste includes possibly diseased and cancerous animal parts.

-Your veterinarian is extremely knowledgeable, able to diagnose the most obscure disease, and can perform the most intricate surgery but they likely know very little about dog nutrition.
-This was highlighted during the pet food recall when nearly 5000 pets died.
-In the midst of this, the conventional veterinary mantra was to avoid all home and raw diets, labelling them as unbalanced and unsafe.
-It turned out that the commercial diets were not safe.
+Your veterinarian is extremely knowledgeable, able to diagnose the most obscure disease, and can perform the most intricate surgery … but she likely knows very little about dog nutrition.

-My suggestions are for you to do your own research, become knowledgeable about the basics of animal nutrition, and feed a variety of fresh, healthy foods to your dog.
+My suggestions are that you do your own research, become knowledgeable about the basics of animal nutrition, and feed a variety of fresh, healthy foods to your dog.